 If your child already has a Child Trust Fund account, they will have access to the account when they reach 18 and will be able to spend the money as they like.

-Your family and friends can contribute to a Child Trust Fund account, up to an overall total of £4,000 a year.
+Your family and friends can contribute to a Child Trust Fund account, up to an overall total of £4,128 a year from 6 April 2017.
 The year runs from the child's birthday.

 Once a child is 16, they can manage the Child Trust Fund Account themselves, but they cannot access any of the money until they are 18 unless they are terminally ill.